abboudl/Chik-p/2-Wireguard-VPN-Setup-Stage/readme.md

 Modify other parameters under the `environment` key in `docker-compose.yml` as needed.
 A full description of each parameter can be found [here](https://hub.docker.com/r/linuxserver/wireguard).

 **Important**: Remember, modifications to the default configuration must be consistent with actions taken in previous steps and may affect future steps.
-For example, if you want change the `SERVERPORT` parameter in `docker-compose.yml` to a different port than `51280`, you would have to change the `WG_PORT` parameter in `config.sh` in **1-Cloud-Resource-Provisioning-Stage** and execute the `2-build-vpn-component.sh` to ensure that the correct firewall port is opened to the VPN.
+For example, if you want to change the `SERVERPORT` parameter in `docker-compose.yml` to a different port than `51280`, you would have to change the `WG_PORT` parameter in `config.sh` in **1-Cloud-Resource-Provisioning-Stage** and execute the `2-build-vpn-component.sh` to ensure that the correct firewall port is opened to the VPN.

 ### Step #3: Login to Lastpass using the `lpass` Commandline Utiltiy